AhBumm/ComfyUI_BillBum_APIset_Nodes/README.md

 - **Vision LM**: Use API to caption or describe image, need models vision supported.
 - **little tools**: base64 url to base64 data, base64 url to IMAGE, IMAGE to base64 url, regular llm text to word and "," only. etc.

+## Update
+- **Add use_jailbreak option for VisionLM api node** If your caption task rejected due to nsfw content, you can try to take on use_jailbreak. tested models:
+  - llama-3.2-11b
+  - llama-3.2-90b
+  - gemini-1.5-flash
+  - gemini-1.5-pro
+  - pixtral-12b-latest

 ## Installation
 In ComfyUI Manager Menu "Install via Git URL"
 ```